Attachment theory is not a 'theory'.. it's a part of our neurophysiological operating system

 Disruptions within our earliest attachment experiences can lead to patterns that emerge across the lifespan and into our adult relationships.

-Most attachment research categorizes these patterns into secure attachment or insecure attachment.
+Most attachment theory research categorizes these patterns into secure attachment or insecure attachment.
 Within insecure attachment patterns, there are anxious-preoccupied and dismissive and fearful avoidant subtypes. (other research lists these as anxious, disorganized, and avoidant (Bowlby & Ainsworth, Hazen & Schaver)

 A unifying aspect of insecure attachment is fear.